Iran marks 1979 takeover of US Embassy, hostage crisis

 The main event in Tehran on Monday is rally by hard-liners at the former embassy and an address by Iranian army commander Gen. Abdolrahim Mousavi.
 Demonstrators at other rallies on Monday also cried: “Death to America!” and “Death to Israel!”

+A billboard at Tehran’s Vali-e Asr Square, often used by hard-liners to highlight their political views, showed people waving flags from around the world and cheering as an American flag burned.
+A caption on it read: “We are the superpower.”

-What exactly led to the 1979 takeover of the embassy remained at the time obscure to Americans who for months could only watch in horror as TV newscasts showed Iranian protests at the embassy.
+What exactly led to the 1979 takeover of the embassy remained obscure at the time to Americans who for months could only watch in horror as TV newscasts showed Iranian protests at the embassy.
 Popular anger against the U.S. was rooted in the 1953 CIA-engineered coup that toppled Iran’s elected prime minister and cemented the power of Shah Mohammad Reza Pahlavi.

-The shah, dying from cancer, fled Iran in February 1979, paving the way for its Islamic Revolution.
+The shah, dying from cancer, fled Iran in January 1979, paving the way for the country’s Islamic Revolution.
 But for months, Iran faced widespread unrest, ranging from separatist attacks, worker revolts and internal power struggles.
-Police reported for work but not for duty, allowing chaos to unfold, including Marxist students also briefly seizing the U.S. Embassy.
+Police reported for work but not for duty, allowing chaos to unfold, including for Marxist students to briefly seize the U.S. Embassy.

 In this power vacuum, then-President Jimmy Carter allowed the shah to seek medical treatment in New York.
 That lit the fuse for the Nov.
 4, 1979, takeover by Islamist students, who initially planned a sit-in at the embassy.

-Note: This story has been corrected to show that the shah left Iran in January, not February 1979.